Updated 25/05/2026

-The Seventy-ninth session of the World Health Assembly (WHA79) opened in Geneva on 18 May 2026, bringing together health ministers and delegates from WHO member states to address pressing global health challenges.
-Dr Víctor Elías Atallah Lajam of the Dominican Republic was elected President of the Assembly, with five Vice-Presidents and two committee chairs elected to guide proceedings.
+The Seventy-ninth session of the World Health Assembly (WHA79) opened in Geneva on 18 May 2026, bringing together health ministers and delegates from WHO member states to address global health challenges.
+Dr Víctor Elías Atallah Lajam of the Dominican Republic was elected President of the Assembly, according to the WHO announcement.

 WHA79 Leadership and Regional Representation